cisco/mindmeld/docs/source/blueprints/food_ordering.rst

    Extend the ``build_order`` dialogue state handler in :keyword:`app.py` to handle more user flows or handle the existing ones in a smarter way.
 There are many suggestions for improvements in the comments accompanying the code in the :keyword:`app.py` file.
 Here are a few more:

-   1. Add support to select restaurants by ``cuisine`` or to search for dishes by ``category``.
+   - Add support to select restaurants by ``cuisine`` or to search for dishes by ``category``.
 These are already modeled as entities in the blueprint and are also available as part of the restaurant and dish metadata stored in the knowledge base.
-But ``build_order`` needs some additional code to handle queries with these entities.
+But ``build_order`` needs some additional code to handle queries containing these entities.

-   2. After providing restaurant suggestions to a user based on a dish they requested, do not ask them to repeat their dish selection from scratch in the next turn.
+   - After providing restaurant suggestions to a user based on a dish they requested, do not ask them to repeat their dish selection from scratch in the next turn.
 Instead, keep track of the dish they were originally interested in and directly add that to the check-out basket when the user makes a restaurant selection.

 5. Knowledge Base